Dental Implant Success: The Do’s and Don’ts of Recovery

 4. Rush your recovery

 Like any good thing, recovering from dental implant surgery takes time, and the best thing you can do is to avoid rushing this natural process.
 Don’t rush back to work and your daily routine, and instead take about a week to rest and recover from the procedure.
-This allows your mouth to heal properly and ensure functional dental implants that will last a lifetime.
+This allows your mouth to heal properly and ensures functional dental implants that will last a lifetime.

 At Dawson Dental, we believe in beautiful smiles for life.
 If you have missing teeth and want to stop hiding your smile, call us at 416-IMPLANT for a FREE consultation, or contact us here.